ganrad/aks-aspnet-sqldb-rest/README.md

     Congrats!
 You have successfully used DevOps to automate the build and deployment of a containerized microservice application on Kubernetes.

-In this project, we experienced how DevOps, Microservices and Containers can be used to build next generation applications.
-These three technologies are changing the way we develop and deploy software applications and are at the forefront of fueling digital transformation in enterprises today!
+In this project, we experienced how DevOps tools, Microservices and Containers can be used to build next generation applications.
+These three technologies are changing the way we develop and deploy software applications and are driving digital transformation in enterprises today!